 While there are plenty of hotels near Zion, Arches, and Canyonlands National Parks, there are very few lodging options when you’re in the middle of the state near Capitol Reef.
 However, camping options are plentiful with Utah’s abundant public lands.
 So pack a tent or consider renting a camper van for your road trip.

-There are a few companies in Las Vegas and Salt Lake City that rent camper vans, which we outline in this blog post.
-Compared to the cost of a rental car and hotels or campsites, renting a campervan might be a more economical option for your trip and will allow you to get a taste for van life.
+If you want to rent a campervan, there are a few companies in Las Vegas and Salt Lake City that provide rentals.
+Compared to the cost of a rental car and hotels or campsites, renting a campervan might be a more economical option for your trip and will allow you to get a taste of van life.

 National Park Campgrounds